priscillaapaxton/ideabox/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
 For the individual who has too many ideas and no where to store them, Ideabox is the solution!
-When the user has an idea, they use the application's form to title and describe their idea.
+When the user has an idea, they use the application's input fields to title and describe their idea.
 Once saved, the idea (and subsequent) will populate an area below.
 The user can favorite their ideas by clicking on the idea's "star" button, and even filter their perspective to only see ideas that contain a star.
 If the user has too many ideas and wants to locate one, there is a third input field that will filter the displayed ideas based on the search input.

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
+Clone down <a href="https://github.com/priscillaapaxton/ideabox">this</a> repository to your local machine using your terminal.
+In your terminal, navigate to this project.
+Run the command open index.html to open the website.

 ### Preview of App: